skmin-lab/unixmd/docs/source/objects/mqc/shxf.rst

 - **l_state_wise** *(boolean)* - Default: *False*

-  Determines whether the total energies of the auxiliary trajectories are different or identical.
+  This argument determines whether the total energies of the auxiliary trajectories are different or identical.
   If this is set to *True*, auxiliary trajectories have differnt total energy, or they all have same total energy.

 \